ShailenNaidoo/gatsby-webapp-starterpack/README.md

 - Change title and first introductory sentence.
 - Un-comment and configure shields at the top:
+  - Update the URL to the `-docs` domain you just created on line 16.
   - Configure the _stability_ shield to one of the [7 pre-selected states](https://github.com/orangemug/stability-badges).
   - Create [Uptime Robot](https://uptimerobot.com/) monitor and add monitor API key as name of `.svg` file in the path.
   - If public contributions are allowed do not remove the _'PRs Welcome'_ shield.